nmstevanovic/cybersecurity-projects/README.md

 # Cybersecurity Projects Portfolio

-This repository highlights hands-on projects and skills developed through the Cybersecurity Bootcamp at Fullstack Academy (University of Illinois Chicago).
-These labs simulate real-world offensive and defensive security scenarios using industry-standard tools.
+Hi, I’m Nicholas Stevanovic, a Cybersecurity Bootcamp graduate from Fullstack Academy (University of Illinois Chicago).
+This repository showcases my hands-on projects and skills in offensive and defensive security using industry-standard tools.

 ## Featured Projects